JSpeedie/dotfiles/README.md

 .vimrc:
 * Short and sweet.
-Doesn't rely on 6 million plugins (which I understand some of you may dislike, but I personally prefer to not rely on too many thing in case I have to use someone elses setup or vi).
+Doesn't rely on 6 million plugins (which I understand some of you may dislike, but I personally prefer to not rely on too many thing in case I have to use someone elses' setup or `vi`).
-* Sets the history to 1000, enables syntax highlighting, enables folding via markers ("{{{" and "}}}" by default), shows non-relative line numbers to make... something... easier.
+* Sets the history to 1000, enables syntax highlighting, enables folding via markers ("{{{" and "}}}" by default), shows relative line numbers to make j and k movements easier.
 * Some regexes I would consider impressive if only because they are hard to understand.
 Highlights trailing whitespace red for easy removal and gray if it's escaped (only highlights the first whitespace character, not the rest of the line if the last non-whitespace character was "\").
-Easy to see, but not in your face.
+Gray because it's easy to see, but not in your face.
 * Here come dat statusline!
 No plugins here.
 Fairly simple statusline with a modified version of the `%m` modified flag
 * Well commented for your line-stealing needs.

-updatedotgit.sh
+updatedir.sh
 * Probably my favourite and most used script.
 Compares the contents of two directories and for each file asks if you want to copy, do nothing, compare, or revert (copy in opposite direction) the files in the first to the second.
-Very useful for updating say, a dotfile directory from your home directory.
+It can take a filter (a bash command located in a file which is specified when you call `updatedir.sh`.
+This script is very useful for updating say, a dotfile directory from your home directory.

 install.sh
 * When executed within a git directory or git sub directory (and so on and